-The new clinic is 1.5 miles from the HRC’s original location and on three major bus lines.
-The space was donated by Dr. Eva Frazer, a former member of SLU’s board of trustees, and her husband, Steven Roberts.
-The donation is a huge bonus given that about a quarter of the clinic’s operating budget had gone toward rent at St. Augustine’s.
+The new clinic is on North Kingshighway Boulevard, 1.5 miles from the HRC’s original location and on three major bus lines.
+It’s on the second floor of the Victor Roberts Building in space donated by Dr. Eva Frazer, a former member of SLU’s board of trustees, and her husband, Steven Roberts.
+The donation is a huge bonus, given that about a quarter of the clinic’s operating budget had gone toward rent at St. Augustine’s.

 The new programs include a counseling clinic, physical therapy services, an asthma clinic and a homeless care clinic.
 The expansion is supported by volunteers from SLU’s School of Law, Doisy College of Health Sciences, College for Public Health and Social Justice, and College of Arts and Sciences.
 Patients move through the clinic smoothly with the help of undergraduate pre-med and other health professions students who volunteer as patient liaisons.
 They answer questions, register patients and pull charts.

-Sixty-one-year-old Shirley Robinson has been coming to the HRC for 14 years.
-Today she’s here for a hepatitis A shot required by her employer.
+Shirley Robinson, 61, has been coming to the HRC for 14 years.
+Recently she visited for a hepatitis A shot required by her employer.
 Last year she visited the clinic because she was worried about her elevated blood pressure.
 After students educated Robinson on her eating habits and exercise, she changed her behaviors, lost 20 pounds and got her blood pressure back to normal.

 “This is my first visit to the new clinic, and it’s wonderful, so much bigger and welcoming,” she said.
 “But the most important thing is the care.
 The students always take their time with me, and I appreciate that so much.”

-Former pre-school teacher Shirley Riley also struggles with high blood pressure.
+Former preschool teacher Shirley Riley also struggles with high blood pressure.
 She’s been coming to the HRC for four years for blood pressure checks and medications, free of charge, through the HRC’s prescription assistance program.
-For the past couple of Saturdays, Riley has been working with SLU physical therapy students on exercises to alleviate her knee pain.
+This winter Riley also has been working with SLU physical therapy students on exercises to alleviate her knee pain.